openstack-archive/cookbook-openstack-block-storage/README.md

 Description
 ===========

 Installs the OpenStack Block Storage service **Cinder** as part of the OpenStack reference deployment Chef for OpenStack.
 The https://github.com/stackforge/openstack-chef-repo contains documentation for using this cookbook in the context of a full OpenStack deployment.
 Cinder is currently installed from packages.
+This version is for deploying the 'Havana' release, the 'master' branch is currently working on the 'Icehouse' release.

 http://cinder.openstack.org

 Requirements
 ============

-* Chef 0.10.0 or higher required (for Chef environment use).
+* Chef 11 or higher is required.

 Cookbooks
 ---------